 Yes, if the text is in the public domain.
 Copyright extends to 70 years after the death of the author unless it has been extended by the copyright holder.

 No. Works submitted must be previously unpublished, either in print or online.

 All submissions must be made through the online submission form.
-Please do not email stories directly to us; they will be deleted unread.

 No. There is no submission fee.